Putin's Ukraine gamble hastens exodus of Russian money and talent

 Vladimir Putin's annexation of Crimea and support for rebels accused of shooting down a passenger plane over Ukraine then hindering the recovery of the 298 bodies have shredded Western hopes of a lasting alliance with Moscow.

-Sanctioned by the United States and European Union, Putin's courtiers are under fire, Russia's $2 trillion (£1.19 trillion) economy is threatened with isolation and millions of Russians across the world are wondering what next.
+Sanctioned by the United States and European Union, Putin's courtiers are under fire, Russia's $2 trillion economy is threatened with isolation and millions of Russians across the world are wondering what next.

 Russia is still earning much-needed revenues from pipelines carrying oil and gas to the West, but, less happily for the Kremlin, capital and talent are flowing in the same direction.